apex/up/docs/04-configuration.md

 ## Hook Scripts

-Up provides "hooks" which are commands invoked at certain points within the the deployment workflow for automating builds, linting and so on.
+Up provides "hooks" which are commands invoked at certain points within the deployment workflow for automating builds, linting and so on.
 The following hooks are available:

 - `prebuild` – Run before building
 - `build` – Run before building.
 Overrides inferred build command(s)